X

 Looking for more hot-climate tips?
 Check out Summer Gardening in Arizona for planting strategies, timing tips, and heat-smart crop choices.

 Cilantro is a good example.
-It bolts quickly in the heat, but a little afternoon shade can slow it down.
-Lettuce and spinach are the same.
-Giving container-grown potatoes some afternoon shade as temperatures rise lets them finish out their growing cycle before it gets too hot.
+It bolts quickly once temperatures warm, but afternoon shade can slow the process and extend your harvest.
+Lettuce and spinach also benefit from protection during the hottest part of the day.
+Container-grown potatoes often appreciate afternoon shade as temperatures climb, allowing them to finish their growing cycle before summer heat arrives.

 Illustrated guide titled Extend Season With Shade shows various vegetables: kale, radishes, potatoes, cilantro, carrots, cucumbers, beets, peas, lettuce, spinach, and beans, emphasizing longer growth with shade in hot weather.